SySS-Research/Lauschgeraet/README.md

 SSLstrip, a self-developed TCP proxy called TLS Eraser and, as an example for how an adversary could maliciously modify traffic, Flipper, a service that turns images transferred via HTTP upside-down.

+The Lauschgerät has the IP address 203.0.113.1 in `lg` network namespace and 203.0.113.2 in the default network namespace.

 Examples
 --------